diabeney/balto/README.md

 Balto: Developer-Focused API Gateway & Load Balancer
 =====================================================

 Balto is a lightweight, developer-friendly HTTP reverse proxy and load balancer written in Go.
 It aims to give you fast, predictable routing based on host and path, with simple configuration, clean code, and a clear operational story.
-A web dashboard will ship alongside the core to make runtime insights easy.
+For observability, Balto exposes Prometheus metrics that you can visualize with Grafana.

 At this stage, Balto is under active development.
 The core router and proxy are in place with tests; more features like health checks, TLS termination and the full dashboard will follow.